Digital Product Passport: Regulatory Issues and Challenges

 Challenges of data control

-DEME “The digital passport of products is a real expectation of consumers.
-Showing this score means getting closer to the customer and showing more transparency.
-It is a real anti-green-washing eco-design tool, in line with the fast fashion law.
-It is essential for companies to take advantage of this tool to better design their products and anticipate future regulatory texts from 2025."
+DEME: “The digital product passport is something consumers truly expect.
+Displaying this score allows us to connect with customers and demonstrate greater transparency.
+It’s a genuine eco-design tool that combats greenwashing, in line with the fast fashion law.
+It’s crucial for companies to adopt this tool to better design their products and anticipate future regulations in 2025.”

 Yohann Petiot, Managing Director, Alliance du Commerce

-“The digital product passport is a necessary step: it is a lever for change for the company and a foundation for transformation.
-There is an economic interest for businesses.
-Today, the challenge is to bring on board suppliers who have their own constraints.
-At the collective level, we must question the standardization of this data.
-Traceability is a tool and must be a means of transforming: but the main thing is to act to transform. »
+: “The digital product passport is a must: it’s a lever for change for businesses and a foundation for transformation.
+There’s an economic benefit for companies.
+Today, the challenge is to get suppliers on board, as they have their own constraints.
+At a collective level, we need to consider standardizing this data.
+Traceability is a tool and should be a means of transformation: but the key is to take action to transform.”

-“What we have seen in recent years with the various laws is that the supply chain is very aware of the fact that we can ask it for data.
-It is prepared and on regulatory watch.
-The most complex thing is knowing how to organize this data collection so that it is not too burdensome for all players in the sector.
-There needs to be collective support.
-We must certainly evolve, but we must do so with finesse.
-Data analysis is a source of learning: it provides opportunities and perspective on what can be improved. »
+“What we’ve seen in recent years with the various laws is that the supply chain is very aware that it may be asked to provide data.
+It’s prepared and monitoring regulatory changes.
+The most complex aspect is knowing how to organize this data collection so that it’s not too burdensome for all the players in the sector.
+Collective buy-in is essential.
+We certainly need to evolve, but we must do so with finesse.
+Data analysis is a source of learning: it provides opportunities and perspective on what can be improved.”

 “PNP is a tool to enable new uses and meet the challenges of the textile and fashion industry.
 Traceability is crucial in supply chains, which bring together companies of different types and sizes, often geographically distant.
-In the fashion and textile sector, it makes the continuity of information more reliable and extends its scope to the entire product life cycle.
-It is an asset for companies to better manage supply: towards more agile production. »
+In the fashion and textile sector, it ensures the reliability of information continuity and extends its scope to the entire product lifecycle.
+It is an asset for companies to better manage their supply: towards more agile production.”

-Pantxika Ospital, Doctor for a year, with four years of expertise as a specialized consultant at e-SCM, she remains at the heart of the traceability and transparency research group within the BALI chair.
-The e-SCM offers a supplier portal allowing fashion and luxury brands to optimize and coordinate their supply chains and supplier relationships.
-This innovative digital framework aims to meet growing traceability requirements, while strengthening transparency within the industry.
+Pantxika Ospital, who earned her doctorate a year ago and has four years of experience as a specialist consultant at e-SCM, remains at the heart of the traceability and transparency research group within the BALI Chair.
+The e-SCM offers a supplier portal that allows fashion and luxury brands to optimize and coordinate their supply chains and supplier relationships.
+This innovative digital framework aims to meet the growing demands for traceability while strengthening transparency within the industry.

-Regulatory developments represent a major challenge for businesses today.
-This “tsunami” of new compliance requirements requires brands to fundamentally rethink their practices.
-Several key regulations are guiding this transformation, each imposing specific obligations aimed at regulating industry practices.
+Regulatory evolution is a major challenge for businesses today.
+This "tsunami" of new compliance requirements is forcing brands to fundamentally rethink their practices.
+Several key regulations are driving this transformation, each imposing specific obligations designed to govern industry practices.

-1. REACH : To meet European requirements, brands must ensure that their products comply with regulations on chemical substances.
-This regulation requires increased vigilance in the selection of raw materials and manufacturing processes.
+1. REACH : To meet European requirements, brands must ensure their products comply with regulations on chemical substances.
+This regulation imposes increased vigilance in the selection of raw materials and manufacturing processes.

-2. Duty of vigilance : Inspired by recent European liability frameworks, this law strengthens the obligations of companies towards their subcontractors.
-It requires brands to verify that their production chains respect ethical and environmental standards throughout the supply chain, thus contributing to the accountability of stakeholders at each level.
+2. Duty of vigilance : Inspired by recent European frameworks on responsibility, this law strengthens companies' obligations towards their subcontractors.
+It requires brands to verify that their production chains comply with ethical and environmental standards throughout the supply chain, thus contributing to the accountability of stakeholders at every level.

-3. Extra-financial reporting : The DPEF (Extra-Financial Performance Declaration) and the CSRD (Corporate Sustainability Reporting Directive) require companies to include transparent reports on their environmental and social performance.
+3. Non-financial reporting : The Non-Financial Performance Statement ( DPEF CSRD ) require companies to include transparent reports on their environmental and social performance.
 This framework allows for a better assessment of their impacts and encourages responsible business practices.

-4. Extended Producer Responsibility (EPR) : The principle of EPR requires producers to take responsibility for the environmental impacts of their products.
-This framework, expanding at European level, aims to impose more sustainable management of resources and a reduction in waste throughout the life cycle of products.
+4. Extended Producer Responsibility (EPR) : The EPR principle requires producers to take responsibility for the environmental impacts of their products.
+This framework, which is expanding at the European level, aims to impose more sustainable resource management and waste reduction throughout the product lifecycle.

-These regulations affect not only the companies themselves, but also the specific products they manufacture, requiring more rigorous monitoring and control of manufacturing processes.
+These regulations not only concern the companies themselves, but also the specific products they manufacture, requiring more rigorous monitoring and control of manufacturing processes.

 The legislative framework in France